 Finally, given the central role of strategic exchange in our framework, we revisit the old and large literature on the strategic foundations of Walrasian equilibrium.
 A review is beyond the scope of this paper, important contributions include Dubey (1982) and the references herein, Dubey and Shubik (1980), Schmeidler (1980), and Shapley and Shubik (1977).
-We show that when an economic good-money-is only desirable to optimizing agents as legal tender, the producer of this good still has the ability to coordinate private agents on a given nominal anchor.

 The paper is organized as follows.
 Section 2 outlines our baseline model.
 Section 3 solves it in the case in which the economy features only fiscal creditors.
 Section 4 shows how our approach helps clarify-and offers rigorous foundations for-the ones based on the Walrasian equilibrium concept.
 Section 5 introduces fiscal debtors.
 Section 6 outlines and solves a two-date model.
 Section 7 offers an extension to an uncertain environment.
-Section 8 discusses historical and current situations for which we believe our insights to be particularly relevant.
+Section 8 discusses applications of our setup to historical and current situations for which we believe our insights to be particularly relevant.
 Section 9 concludes.
 Proofs follow the propositions because we find most of them instructive, yet the paper is written so that they can be skipped in a first reading.